 - Lit.
 But

-12 Now concerning spiritual gifts, brothers, I do not want you to be uninformed.
-2 You know that when you were pagans, you were carried away to speechless idols in whatever manner you were led.1 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord,” except by the Holy Spirit.
+12 Now on the subject of spiritual gifts, brothers, I don’t want you to be uninformed.
+2 You know that when you were still Gentiles you were carried off1 to speechless idols in whatever ways you happened to be led.2 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord” except by the Holy Spirit.

-4 Now there are varieties of gifts, but the same Spirit.
-5 There are varieties of ministries, but the same Lord.
-6 And there are varieties of effects, but the same God who works all things in all persons.
-7 And to each one there is given the manifestation of the Spirit for the benefit of all.
-8 For to one there is given the word of wisdom through the Spirit, and to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit, and to another gifts of healings by the one Spirit, 10 and to another the working of miracles, and to another prophecy, and to another the ability to distinguish between spirits:2 to another there are given varieties of tongues, and to another the interpretation of tongues.
-11 But one and the same Spirit works all these things, distributing to each one individually just as He wills.
+4 Now there are varieties of gifts, but the same Spirit; 5 there are varieties of ministries, but the same Lord; 6 and there are varieties of effects, but the same God who is working all things in all of us.
+7 But to each one there is granted the manifestation of the Spirit for the benefit of all.
+8 For to one there is granted the word of wisdom through the Spirit; to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit; to another gifts of healings by the one Spirit; 10 to another the working of miracles; to another prophecy; to another the discerning of spirits;3 to another various kinds of tongues;4 and to another the interpretation of tongues.
+11 But it is one and the same Spirit who works all these things, distributing to each one individually just as he wills.

 - Lit.
 Now

-13 If I speak with the tongues of men—or even of angels—but have no love, I have become a resounding gong or a clanging cymbal.
-2 And if I have the gift of prophecy and understand all mysteries and all knowledge; and if I have all faith so as to remove mountains, but have no love, I am nothing.
-3 And if I give all my possessions to feed the poor, and if I surrender my body so that I might boast, but have no love, it profits me nothing.
+13 If I speak with the tongues of men and angels, but do not have love, I’ve become like a noisy gong or a clanging cymbal.
+2 If I have the gift of prophecy, and understand all mysteries, and have all knowledge; or if I have all faith so as to move mountains, but do not have love, I am nothing.
+3 And if I give away all my possessions to feed the poor, or surrender my body to death1 so that I can boast, but do not have love, it profits me nothing.

-11 When I was a child, I spoke as a child, I understood as a child, I reasoned as a child.
-But when I became a man, I put away childish things.
-12 For now we see obscurely,3 as in a mirror, but then face to face.
-Now I know in part, but then I will fully know, just as I myself 4 have been fully known.
-13 And now there remains these three: faith, hope, and love.
-But the greatest of these is love.
+11 When I was a child I spoke as a child, understood as a child, and reasoned as a child.
+But when I grew to be a man, I put away childish things.
+12 For now we see obscurely,4 as if in a mirror, but then, face to face; now I know in part, but then I will fully know, even as I myself5 have been fully known.
+13 But for the moment, these three remain: faith, hope, and love.
+And6 the greatest of these is love.